rpm-software-management/dnf-plugins-extras/doc/system-upgrade.rst

 ``--no-downgrade``
     Behave like ``dnf update``: do not install packages from the new release if they are older than what is currently installed.
 This is the opposite of ``--distro-sync``.
 If both are specified, the last option will be used.
+The option cannot be used with the ``offline-distrosync` command.

 ``--number``
     Applied with ``log`` subcommand will show the log specified by the number.